knpfalcon/tally/readme.md

 don't blame me if things go awry! ;)

 Testing and experiments with OPL3 emulation uses the libADLMIDI library.
-It's a mess, but I finally figured out how to feed it into Allegro's audio stream.
+My code is a mess, but I finally figured out how to feed it into Allegro's audio stream.
 I'm using an IMF song I composed in midi format, then fed it through IMF Creator by Adam Biser.
-(Only the music uses libADLMIDI, Sound effects are still ogg files.)
+(Only the music uses libADLMIDI, Sound effects are 8-bit wavs.)

 [https://github.com/Wohlstand/libADLMIDI](https://github.com/Wohlstand/libADLMIDI)